How to Choose the Right Benchmark

 That overlay may be timing, ranking, rotation, defensive routing, volatility targeting, leverage, security selection, a weighting scheme, or another rule that changes the passive baseline.
 The benchmark should remove that overlay without quietly changing the underlying investment problem.

 In other words, the benchmark should preserve the passive objective while stripping away the active decision.
-That is what makes the comparison useful.
-It lets readers see what the strategy itself added, rather than comparing two different economic problems and pretending the gap is skill.
+That’s what makes the comparison useful: the remaining difference is easier to interpret as the strategy’s contribution, not as a mismatch between two different economic problems.

 What the benchmark is supposed to do

-A good benchmark has a demanding job.
-It shouldn’t make the strategy look better or worse than it is.
-It should simply make the mechanism unavoidable.
+A good benchmark has a demanding job: it shouldn’t make the strategy look better or worse than it is.
+It should make the mechanism visible.

 - Isolate the value of the overlay.
 The benchmark should hold constant as much as possible so the remaining difference mainly reflects timing value, selection value, weighting value, defensive-routing value, or another clearly identifiable source.

 - Show the tradeoff honestly.
-The point is not just to declare a winner.
-The point is to show what the strategy bought, what it cost, and when those effects showed up.
+The point isn’t to declare a winner.
+It’s to show what the strategy bought, what it cost, and when those effects showed up.

 - Provide a fair head-to-head comparison.
-A skeptical reader should be able to look at the benchmark and accept that it is a coherent and investable control.
+A skeptical reader should be able to look at the benchmark and accept that it is a coherent and implementable control.

 - Expose opportunity cost.
-Defensive strategies should still show the upside they gave up.
-Participation-seeking strategies should still show the path risk they accepted.
+Defensive strategies should show the upside they gave up, and participation-seeking strategies should show the path risk they accepted.

 - Support the scorecard and the equity-curve narrative.
 The benchmark should help explain drawdown tradeoffs, volatility tradeoffs, relative windows, whipsaw regimes, defensive wins, and offensive penalties.